From the TAP Leadership Team

 - Leading Indiana’s Great Lakes Practice Transformation Network efforts with helping over 3,000 providers prepare for value-based care.

-- Completed 11 security risk assessments at over 600 providers sites.
+- Completed over 200 security risk assessments at over 600 providers sites.

 - Assisting 14 Critical Access Hospitals implement value streams and build process improvement capability.